Ho3pLi/AternosDiscordBot/README.md

 This bot for Discord allows you to control your Aternos server in a very simple and intuitive way.

-The bot is currently private and in alpha, active maintenance.
+The bot is currently public and in alpha, active maintenance.

 Done by using https://pypi.org/project/python-aternos/